 #NUM: This error will be returned if the seasonality exceeds 87600, the data completion value is anything other than 0 or 1, aggregation value is not valid (any non-integer number or out of 1-7 range), or the function cannot detect a consistent step size in the timeline.
 If you want to know more about Excel formula errors and why they happen, click on the link.

-If you need to customize the forecast chart, you can edit by clicking on options:
+If you need to customize the forecast chart, you can edit it by clicking on the options:

 Then press the Create button and see the result.